-Products, product images, and all other components have been added to your store and it is ready for launch.
-As there are a lot of moving parts in the store, you have to double-check every smallest component.
+Products, product images, and all other components have been added to your Shopify store and are ready for launch.
+As there are many moving parts in the store, you must double-check every smallest component.

-It’s easy to miss a crucial component because of negligence, and it will cause you a lot of troubles during your launch.
+It’s easy to miss a crucial component because of negligence, which will cause you a lot of trouble during your launch.

-That is why a Shopify launch checklist is essential before you open Shopify store.
-An eCommerce store checklist can streamline your launch process without any errors.
+That is why a Shopify to launch checklist is essential before you open a Shopify store.
+A Shopify pre-launch checklist can streamline your launch process without any errors.

-The eCommerce store checklist covers what you need to do and guide you through the launching and promotion of the store.
+The Shopify store pre-launch checklist covers what you need to do and guides you through the launching and promotion of the store.
 We have compiled a Shopify launch checklist to follow while launching your store.

-The primary step in the eCommerce store checklist is adding sales channels in your Shopify store.
+The primary step in the Shopify setup checklist is adding sales channels in your Shopify store.
 With this, you can sell and market your products across multiple platforms like,

 - Google shopping